MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/default-sharepoint-groups.md

 In SharePoint on-premises, you designate a site collection administrator when you create a site.

-## SharePoint administrators
+## SharePoint admins

 ||**SharePoint Online**|**SharePoint On-premises**|
 |:-----|:-----|:-----|
 |Who can use this group?  <br/> |Yes  <br/> |No, by default.  <br/> Requires special installation.  <br/> |

-In SharePoint Online, there is also a SharePoint administrator.
-A SharePoint administrator can use the SharePoint admin center or PowerShell to manage settings for all sites.
+In SharePoint Online, there is also a SharePoint admin.
+A SharePoint admin can use the SharePoint admin center or PowerShell to manage settings for all sites.
 Any global admin in Microsoft 365 also has the permissions of a SharePoint admin.
 For more info about the SharePoint admin role, see [About the SharePoint admin role in Microsoft 365](sharepoint-admin-role.md).

-If you are using SharePoint on-premises, you do not have a SharePoint administrator or SharePoint admin center.
+If you are using SharePoint on-premises, you do not have a SharePoint admin or SharePoint admin center.